ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    platform hook needs to be implemented.
 The value is passed as the last component of the option ``-fstack-protector-$ENABLE_STACK_PROTECTOR``.

+- ``ENABLE_ERRATA_ALL``: This option is used only for testing purposes, Boolean option to enable the workarounds for all errata that TF-A implements.
+Normally they should be explicitly enabled depending on each platform's needs.
+Not recommended for release builds.
+This option is default set to 0.

 -  ``ENCRYPT_BL31``: Binary flag to enable encryption of BL31 firmware.
 This flag depends on ``DECRYPTION_SUPPORT`` build flag.